 Your fully customizable dashboards can act as reports which can be configured and shared both internally with your colleagues and externally with stakeholders.
 Those with access to these reports can drill right down into the data to gain valuable insights.

-Sharing a dashboard with a public link is useful so that stakeholders who don't have access to the Keatext app can see the dashboards and even click through to the records.
-It acts as a report.
+Sharing a dashboard with a public link is useful so stakeholders, who don't have access to the Keatext app, can see the dashboards and even click through to the records.
+The shared dashboards act as reports.